mhdemo/work_sample_2/README.md

   rename("Weighted Prices" = "Weighted Price adjusted to 38% moisture") -> cheese_barrel
 ```

-Now that I am sure that the column names and content match I can go through the process of combining the data by rows.
-I've chosen to accomplish this by placing all the tables into a list and looping through each table to create a product name column.
-This will allow me to identify each product type once they are combined.
+Now that I am sure that the column names and content match I can go
+through the process of combining the data by rows.
+I’ve chosen to
+accomplish this by placing all the tables into a list and looping
+through each table to create a product name column.
+This will allow me
+to identify each product type once they are
+combined.

 ``` r
 #Creates vector of dairy product names to be used as values when the tables are combined